 Paddle Your Heart to Serenity

 Get on the water in one of the area’s most stunning preserves, known as the Guana Tolomato Matanzas Reserve (GTM).
-Paddle through mangrove lined backwaters and salt marshes.
+Paddle through mangrove-lined backwaters and also salt marshes.
 Enjoy the serenity of this coastal estuary and admire the wildlife.
-Watch closely and dolphins and manatees may swim by.
+Watch closely and dolphins and also manatees may swim by.
 Tour this stunning natural environment with a paddling excursion with a master naturalist from Ripple Effect Ecotours.

 Stay in Flagler Style

 There are many places to stay in Flagler County depending on your taste and preference.
 For nostalgic charm, also consider Si Como No Inn, a colorful updated motel in Flagler Beach offering direct beach access.

 How about an Atlantic sunrise?
 Consider beach camping at Gamble Rogers Memorial State Recreation Area, where you can enjoy surf fishing, swimming, sunbathing, and also endless beachcombing.

 Palm Coast Hammock Beach Resort, photo courtesy, Visit Flagler

 For luxury accommodations try the Palm Coast Hammock Beach Resort overlooking the Atlantic Ocean.
 It provides full amenities including spacious waterfront rooms, on-site restaurants, pools, a water park, spa, fitness center, and also golf.

 Palm Coast Hammock Beach Resort, photo courtesy Visit Flagler